 By importing each patient's treatment plan through our point and click software, the ray-tracing algorithms embedded within the module evaluate the distance between the PTV and isodose line to create a bolus that provides optimal dosimetry.

-Because the modulated electron bolus is able to successfully conform to the PTV, the occurrence of hot spots has been reduced.
+Because the modulated electron bolus is able to successfully conform to the PTV, the presence of hot spots has been significantly reduced.

 Modulated Electron Bolus

-About our Modulated Electron Bolus module and how Adaptiiv's solution is dedicated to the personalization of healthcare by enabling the creation of medical devices which deliver more precise treatments while significantly improving patient outcomes and putting control back in the hands of the patients.
+About our Modulated Electron Bolus module and how Adaptiiv's solution is dedicated to the personalization of healthcare by enabling the creation of medical accessories which deliver precise treatments while significantly improving dose accuracy and the patient experience.

 A leading North American Cancer Institute recently attempted to manually design their own 3D printed bolus that would be used to treat a delicate area on a patient's scalp.
 The leading therapist spent over 30 hours to create the bolus, manually drawing the correct bolus shape, calculating the prescribed dose distribution, adjusting the exterior contours, and re-calculating the dose, all to ensure the isodose was conformal to the PTV.

 When the same patient information was fed into Adaptiiv's automated software, the therapist was amazed.
 "Adaptiiv's software took under 2 minutes to develop a complex bolus that took my team and I over 30 hours to plan, design, and execute."

 A Canadian Cancer Center recently used the Adaptiiv's Modulated Electron Bolus in a particularly complex case where the treatment area was close enough to the patient's brain to cause concern about overexposure of healthy brain tissue.